 - This was so it might be fulfilled; what was spoken through Isaiah the prophet, saying:

-- “Behold; My servant whom I chose.
-My beloved, in whom My soul is well pleased.
-I will put My Spirit on Him, and He will announce justice to the nations.
+- “Behold; My servant whom I chose, My beloved in whom My soul found pleasure.
+I will put My Spirit on Him and He will announce justice to the nations.

-- “He won’t argue angrily, nor will He shriek like an animal,(5)“will He shriek like an animal” Is one word in Greek.
+- “He won’t argue angrily, nor will He cry out,3“cry out” Is one word in Greek.
 It can mean any sort of loud “cry”, shout, or shriek; but especially those made by animals.
 It’s root comes from the “caw” sound a raven makes. nor will someone hear His voice in the wide streets.

-- “He won’t crush a reed that was – and is – broken.
-And He won’t quench a smoldering wick, until He irresistibly leads justice to victory.(6)quotation/allusion to Isaiah 42:1-4
+- “He won’t crush a reed that has been broken, and He won’t quench a smoldering wick until He leads justice into victory.4quotation/allusion to Isaiah 42:1-4

 - “And in His name, the gentiles will hope.”